 Artists painted with the element of surprise, unexpected juxtapositions, and non-sequitur.
 Times were changing, the people were changing, and in doing so the outward expression of their souls did as well.

 Drawing from their surroundings, fashion became a moving tapestry of the world.
 Women started wearing trousers, cut their hair short into bobs, went for boyish figures, and freedom of movement.
 Low hip lines, shapeless silhouettes, bound breasts flat as a board and disappearing hem-line allowed for invigorating movement in the Charleston.
 This marked the beginning of what would one day be called the ‘Roaring Twenties’.

 Coco Chanel of France, considered one of the top 100 most influential people of the 20th Century, made an agreement in 1924 with Pierre and Paul Wertheimer, directors of perfume house Bourgeois circa 1917, to create the corporate entity “Parfums Chanel.”
-Women of the world wore her classic Channel No 5 as they danced the night away.
+Women of the world wore her classic Channel No 5

 She was the first to reject the past and step into a new future.
 She also invented the creation of dresses and sweaters from jersey material that were light, airy, comfortable, and flexible.
 A woman could breathe, much to the affront of the Dame Fashion mothers, and if she was less endowed with chestly attributes, well, that was even better!
 She could go without the bra, or, if she so chose, wear the newer cotton bras that had little bounding, and even smaller covering.
 Fellow French designer Jean Patou created the designer tie.
 He used women’s dress material for the ties.

 One can still see his influences with Louis Feraud, Timothy Everest, Duchamp, and Paul Smith.
 By the end of the 20s Elisa Schiaparelli